OK, so you’ve figured out the model car you want to buy.

 We know it wasn’t easy if you did it right, but it probably was satisfying, maybe even enjoyable.

-But that feeling of accomplishment can disappear pretty quickly if you don’t figure out how to find a great car dealership for your next purchase.
+But if you don’t figure out how to find a great car dealership for your next purchase, new or used, that feeling of accomplishment can disappear pretty quickly.